astridx/gatsby-starter-bonsaicss/README.md

 ## What is Bonsai CSS?

-> "bonsai.css is a utility-first CSS framework for rapidly building custom user interfaces."
+> "bonsai.css is a complete CSS solution allowing you to build beautifully crafted web interfaces with ease."
 > –[bonsai.css](https://bonsaicss.com)

 ## What is Gatsby?